Git Workflow#

 It is a good idea to set up a Continuous Integration server that will run your test-scripts automatically for each pull request.
 This can help catch unintended bugs, if a change you made to fix one test unexpectedly changed the behaviour of other tests (for example if you were changing a common helper function).

-Merge to master#
+Merge to main#